xtomflo/zeit-ort/README.md

-Based on a given IP Address the API returns the location, population density score, current and near weather and current and near public holidays for users location.
+#### Based on a given IP Address the API returns:
+- the location
+- population density score
+- current and near weather -
+- current and near public holidays in specific locations.

+The API supports these features on the global scale for up to 5 years in the future.

 ##### Data Sources: